Rinny-Inc/Soup-KitPvP/README.md

 # KitPvPSoup
 Plugin used on Rastacraft (rastacraft.world (1.7.x & 1.8.x))

-This plugin need (CompressedSpigot (DOWN BELOW) or be a good dev) for the best usage
+This plugin need (CompressedSpigot or be a good dev) for the best usage